 However, 2009 Leoville Poyferre stands heads and shoulders above the previous vintages.
 With elegant textures and round silky tannins along with the ability to age, this is a Bordeaux wine to keep your eye on.
 Production of Leoville Poyferre is close to 20,000 cases of St. Julien wine per year.

-Serving and Decanting Chateau Leoville Poyferre with Wine, Food, Pairing Tips
+Serving Chateau Leoville Poyferre with Wine, Food, Pairing Tips

 The estate produces two additional wines; Moulin-Riche, which comes from a specific 21 hectare parcel of vines in the St. Julien appellation that was purchased back in 1920 by the Cuvelier family.
 At one point in time, Moulin Riche was considered to be the second wine of Leoville Poyferre, but that is not the case today.
 Now, the second wine of Leoville Poyferre is actually Pavillon de Leoville Poyferre.
 The family also owns a successful negociant company that they started in 1804, H. Cuvelier and Fils.